DOK Short n’ Sweet

 Eight selected project teams working on a short documentary or animated film, a single short film or a series, are invited to pitch in front of a group of short film experts and an engaged audience of producers and peers.

-Are you interested?
-Our application for 2025 is closed but feel free to come and watch: the event is open to all of DOK Leipzig’s accredited guests.
+Are you curious?
+Join the event open to all of DOK Leipzig’s accredited guests.

 Three panelists are looking kindly towards a stage an begin to clap their hands